-Moradi Neufer is a California-licensed family law firm with a dedicated Los Angeles office at 2121 Avenue of the Stars, Suite 800, Century City, CA 90067.
-We help married couples across Los Angeles County – including clients in Beverly Hills, Santa Monica, Pasadena, West Hollywood, Glendale, and Burbank – draft, negotiate, and execute legally enforceable postnuptial agreements under California Family Code §721.
 A postnuptial agreement (“postnup”) is a written contract signed after marriage that governs how assets, debts, property, and spousal support will be handled if the marriage ends.
 In California, postnuptial agreements are subject to heightened fiduciary scrutiny because married spouses owe each other a duty of good faith.
-For this agreement to hold up in the Los Angeles Superior Court – Family Law Division must be voluntary, notarised, and supported by full financial disclosure from both parties.
+For this agreement to hold up in the Los Angeles Superior Court – Family Law Division, it must be voluntary, notarized, and supported by full financial disclosure from both parties.
 Call our LA office at (310) 692-8510 for a free consultation.

 If you’re already married and wondering whether it’s too late to protect your financial future, it’s not.
-A postnuptial agreement gives Los Angeles couples a powerful, court-recognised tool to define how property, debts, business interests, and spousal support will be handled, without waiting for a crisis to force the conversation.
+A postnuptial agreement gives Los Angeles couples a powerful, court-recognized tool to define how property, debts, business interests, and spousal support will be handled, without waiting for a crisis to force the conversation.

 If you’re searching for a “postnup attorney near me” in the Los Angeles area, our office at 2121 Avenue of the Stars is ready to help.